Mortal Kombat (2011 video game): Retail versions

 Mortal Kombat was available for pre-order in three different editions: Standard, Kollector's Edition (includes a copy of the game, art book, Sub-Zero and Scorpion figurine bookends and a downloadable content (DLC) skin, dubbed a Mortal Kombat Klassic costume), and the Tournament Edition (includes a fight stick controller instead of the bookends and art book).
 A European version of the Kollector's Edition was also released, which includes the game, art book, a Scorpion & Sub-Zero figurine, a Steelbook case and downloadable skins.

 In the United States, pre-orders at retailers Toys "R" Us and Wal-Mart were provided with classic Mortal Kombat skins for Kitana and Mileena, modeled after their Ultimate Mortal Kombat 3 appearances.
-A classic Jade skin (also using her UMK3 model) was also included with pre-orders of Mortal Kombat or Mortal Kombat: Annihilation on Blu-ray (both released April 19, 2011).
+A classic Jade skin (also using her UMK3 model) was also included with pre-orders of Mortal Kombat or Mortal Kombat Annihilation on Blu-ray (both released April 19, 2011).
 GameStop, Best Buy and Amazon.com also participated in pre-order bonuses and included classic costumes and Fatalities for Scorpion, Sub-Zero and Reptile respectively.
 Mortal Kombat-themed costumes were also provided for the owners of Xbox 360 avatars who preordered any version of the game.

 Downloadable content

 Netherrealm Studios released the Klassic DLC pack (containing the classic outfits and Fatalities that were exclusive to pre-order deals) on June 7, 2011.
 Downloadable characters include Skarlet (a newly introduced red female character based on a glitch rumor from Mortal Kombat II), Kenshi (first introduced in Mortal Kombat: Deadly Alliance), Rain (first seen in Ultimate Mortal Kombat 3), Kratos from the God of War series, and Freddy Krueger from the A Nightmare on Elm Street franchise.
 A free compatibility pack is available alongside each character that contains "klassic" skins for two characters and is available to all players.
+Warner Bros. suggested Neo from The Matrix as a guest character, NetherRealm rejected it as they felt that Neo wouldn't fit.
 A "Season Pass" available to Xbox 360 users offered the first four DLC characters together at an overall discounted price.
 Warner Bros. is one of the first game companies that introduced the concept of season pass: a long term, pre-paid, post-launch downloadable content plan.